Generalizing Lusztig's total positivity

 Finally, the following holds

 We thus have

-which is the longest length element of $F_4$ (since it sends the Weyl chamber to its opposite) and a reduced decomposition of it (since the length of this decomposition is equal to 24, the number of positive roots).
-This shows the identities in Proposition~\ref{prop:longestelementWTheta} in this case too.
+which is the longest length element of $\lietype{F}_4$ (since it sends the Weyl chamber to its opposite) and a reduced decomposition of it (since the length of this decomposition is equal to 24, the number of positive roots).
+This shows Proposition~\ref{prop:longestelementWTheta} in this case too.